chrisvinjoseph/Password-Manager/README.md

 Makefile coming soon

 Goals right now:
-1. Flesh out encryption and decryption classes
+1. Login system for users
-3. Login system for users
+2. Interface manager class
-4. Interface manager class
+3. Create a way to encrypt/decrypt data files

 More goals will come as development continues.